The Museum of Broadway Is a Must for NYC Visitors: Here’s What to Expect Inside

 You can imagine my joy when I heard that the Great White Way is now home to the Museum of Broadway.
 And you can bet that I made a beeline for it on my recent trip to the Big Apple.

-Conceived to honor its storied past and the legendary artistry of Broadway musicals, plays and theaters, the museum was built for the fans and community as a place to celebrate all things that make Broadway magical.
+It was conceived to honor its storied past and the legendary artistry of Broadway performances.
+The museum was built for fans and the community as a place to celebrate all that makes Broadway magical.

-The museum is the brainchild of entrepreneur and two-time Tony Award-winning producer, Julie Boardman, and founder of award-winning experiential agency Rubik Marketing, Diane Nicoletti.
+The museum is the brainchild of entrepreneur and three-time Tony Award-winning producer Julie Boardman and Diane Nicoletti, founder of award-winning experiential agency Rubik Marketing.

 Located on W. 45th Street, steps away from Times Square, the space is 26,000 square feet and spans across four floors.
-So, yes, allow a few hours for your visit!
+So, yes, plan on at least 90 minutes, though most theater lovers will happily linger for two to three hours.

 Broadway Past and Present on Display

 Once through the doors, you’ll embark on a self-guided, interactive journey along the timeline of Broadway, from its 18th-century origins to the present.
-Exhibits are devoted to the shows and the people who create them, featuring the work of dozens of designers, artists and theater historians.
+Exhibits are devoted to the shows and the people who create them.
+They feature the work of dozens of designers, artists, and theater historians.

-The array of costumes and props on display is amazing, as is the sheer number of educational elements that visitors can absorb as they learn how shows go from story to script to stage.
+The array of costumes and props on display is amazing.
+There is also a vast number of educational elements that visitors can absorb as they learn how shows go from story to script to stage.

 You’ll Be Surprised to Learn How Many Broadway Theaters There Are

 Among the oldest are the Lyceum and the New Amsterdam.
-The Lyceum was built in 1903 and has the additional distinction of being the oldest continually operating theatre and the first to receive landmark status.
+The Lyceum, built in 1903, is the oldest continually operating Broadway Theatre.
+In 1974, it became the first Broadway Theatre to be granted landmark status.

 Artifacts Abound Among the Many Exhibits